partnermarketing/pm-image-editor/README.md

 ## Copyrights

-This project was based on [ngImgCrop](https://github.com/alexk111/ngImgCrop) by Alex Kaul.
+This project is based on [ngImgCrop](https://github.com/alexk111/ngImgCrop) by Alex Kaul.
+The project was not being maintained and we wanted to implement new features so we decided to take Alex's work and continue to share our vision along with the community.